pchubinskiy/wdi3_final_project/README.md

      made directory locally
      set up express in repo
-     made repo in github; created a remote for it in git installed mongoose, express as dependencies
+     made repo in github; created a remote for it in git installed express
      linked to jquery
      linked javascript; wrote ajax api call
-     stored response to localStorage
+     stored response in localStorage
-     accessed local storage and used it as input for D3 visualization deployed to heroku; set up procfile; tested homepage finalized d3 visualization
+     used local storage info as input for D3 visualization deployed to heroku; set up procfile; tested homepage finalized d3 visualization
-     created and finished "about" and "contact" pages made artist image and genre info display on bar click
+     created and finished "about" and "contact" pages wrote another ajax call to make artist image and genre info display on bar click

 **Installation instructions for any dependencies**